Mickey1992/JavaStudy/Java 8 optional.md

   ### Advantages of Java 8 Optional

 + Null checks are not required.
+(Optional forces you to actively unwrap an Optional to deal with the absence of a value; as a result, you protect your code against unintended null pointer exceptions)
 + No more NullPointerException at run-time.
 + We can develop clean and neat APIs.
 + No more Boiler plate code